-The Catalyst Dx analyzer's flexible test menu allows you to monitor the health status of specific organs, recheck values over time, customize profiles by adding single tests to CLIPs, and test blood and urine at the same time to uncover early renal disease (for a complete list of the individual slides and CLIPs available, see pages 13-14).
+The Catalyst Dx analyzer's flexible test menu allows you to monitor the health status of specific organs, recheck values over time, customize profiles by adding single tests to CLIPs, and test blood and urine at the same time to uncover early renal disease (click here for a complete list of the individual slides and CLIPs available).
 You can even run up to 25 tests on a single sample.